 Top attraction to visit – Undoubtedly the top attraction to visit is the Rock of Cashel.
 It is a must-visit when in Cashel.

-Top place to stay – Baileys Hotel for a comfortable stay at mid-ranged prices.
-Click here for latest prices and availability.
+Top place to stay – Baileys Hotel for a comfortable stay at mid-range prices.
+Click here for the latest prices and availability.

 One of the top 5 best cities to visit in Ireland is Cork.
 Despite being the Republic’s second city in terms of size, Cork is quite compact, set on an island in the River Lee, making it an ideal destination for an Ireland getaway.

 Cork is a vibrant city with lots to offer visitors.
 It hosts an October jazz festival which is a popular time to visit the city.
 Attractions to visit in the city include the Cork Butter Museum which tells the story of one of Ireland’s most important exports, as well as Cork City Gaol, the Crawford Municipal Art Gallery, other museums, cathedrals and forts.

 Cork is also a great place to base yourself to visit Cobh, the last stop Titanic made before she set sail across the Atlantic.
 The Titanic Experience is located in the original White Star Line offices and gives visitors a powerful insight into the liners fateful voyage.
 And from Cork, you can also visit another of the best places to visit in Ireland, Blarney Castle where you may be lucky to bestowed with the gift of the gab if you venture to the top of the castle to kiss the Blarney Stone.